+Instructions to the editor: please modify the Figure 9-110a TDD Beamforming Information field format in Page 41 and relevant paragraph in P42L9 in the subclause 9.3.1.25.5 DMG Sensing Request as shown below:

-Figure 9-110a—TDD Beamforming Information field format(#649, #109, #417)
+Figure 9-110a—TDD Beamforming Information field format(#649, #109, #417, #52, #449)

 The Num of PPDUs in Instance field indicates the number of DMG Multistatic Sensing PPDUs present in the DMG sensing instance.
+The Num of PPDUs in Instance subfield is reserved when the sensing type is set to coordinated monostatic (#52, #449).

 The EDMG TRN Length, RX TRN-Units per Each TX TRN-Unit, EDMG TRN-Unit P, EDMG TRN-Unit

 M, EDMG TRN-Unit N, TRN Subfield Sequence Length, and BW subfields contain the values of the corresponding header fields in the EDMG Multistatic Sensing PPDU(#417).

+The Parallel Sounding subfield indicates if the sounding phase in coordinated monostatic sensing happens in parallel, and it is reserved for other cases (#52, #449).

 CID 33